fproject/workflowii/README.md

 A workflow is defined as a PHP class that implements the `\fproject\workflow\base\IWorkflowDefinitionProvider` interface.
 This interface declares the *getDefinition()* method that must return an array representing the workflow.

-Let's define a very *simple workflow* that will be used to manage posts in a basic blog system.
+Let's define a very *simple workflow* that will be used to manage articles in a basic blog system.

 <img src="guide/images/workflow1.png"/>